da-penguin-guy/Virgil/README.md

-# Virgil Protocol 1.1.0
+# Virgil Protocol 1.1.1

 Virgil is a network protocol for controlling audio devices using JSON-formatted messages over UDP.
 It uses mDNS for device discovery and supports real-time parameter control and status monitoring.

-**This is Virgil Protocol 1.1.0**
+**This is Virgil Protocol 1.1.1**

-The rest of this document used the terms "master" and "slave".
-Masters are typically devices that will be issuing commands, such a mixer.
-Slaves are typically devices that will be reciving commands, such as digital stageboxes or wireless recivers.
+The rest of this document used the terms "server" and "client".
+Servers are typically devices that will be issuing commands, such a mixer.
+Clients are typically devices that will be reciving commands, such as digital stageboxes or wireless recivers.
-Slaves are almost always dante transmitters, but some devices may not be.
-Go to [Reciving Slaves] for more information on how to handle them
+Clients are almost always dante transmitters, but some devices may not be.
+Go to [Reciving Clients] for more information on how to handle them

 ## General Flow

-### Slave Flow
+### Client Flow

 **When booting**
-1. Listen for [mDNS Slave Packets](#mdns-overview) for 5 seconds
+1. Listen for [mDNS Client Packets](#mdns-overview) for 5 seconds
 2. Pick the lowest avaiable [multicast address](#picking-a-multicast-address)
 3. Advertise [mDNS](#mdns-overview).
 You should do this until shutdown.
 4. Do all the dante protocol things